MindQuantum-HiQ/ProjectQ/docs/tutorials.rst

         python3 -m pip install --user projectq

     In order to install the fast C++ simulator, we require that a C++ compiler is installed on your system.
-There are essentially three options you can choose from:
+There are essentially two options you can choose from:

-    1. Using the compiler provided by Apple through the XCode command line tools.
-    2. Using Homebrew
+    1. Using Homebrew
-    3. Using MacPorts
+    2. Using MacPorts

-    For both options 2 and 3, you will be required to first install the XCode command line tools
+    For both options 1 and 2, you will be required to first install the XCode command line tools

        **Apple XCode command line tool**

     Install the XCode command line tools by opening a terminal window and running the following command: